 Get Schools Cooking

-- To provide school districts with individualized, technical support to assist them in sustainably moving from a highly processed to cook from scratch operation.
+- Provide school districts with individualized technical support to assist in sustainably moving from a highly processed to cook from scratch operation.

-- To assess barriers and identify recommended actions in 5 key areas of school food service: Food, Finance, Facilities, Human Resources, and Marketing.
+- Assess barriers and identify recommended actions in five key areas of school food service: Food, Finance, Facilities, Human Resources, and Marketing.

-- To support districts in developing action plans that create the structured framework to achieve their strategic objectives.
+- Support districts in developing action plans that create the structured framework to achieve their strategic objectives.

-- To provide system improvement grants that support the implementation of recommended actions and next steps.
+- Provide system improvement grants that support the implementation of recommended actions and next steps.

 Workshop: Districts attend a two-day workshop in Boulder, CO, home to one of the best examples of school food service innovation in the country.
-Sessions review the foundational strategies for successful school food reform and include visits to Boulder Valley School District kitchens and cafeterias to see transformation first-hand.
+Workshop sessions review the foundational strategies for successful school food reform and include visits to Boulder Valley School District kitchens and cafeterias to see transformation first-hand.

 On-site Assessment and Report: School food experts observe every aspect of the current operations in action and identify opportunities for improvement in day-to-day activities.
-Post visit analysis results in a report of recommendations that is used as a guide for next steps and working with leadership and the community.
+A post-assessment report of recommendations is used as a guide for next steps and working with leadership and the school community.

 On-site Strategic Planning: This is where it all comes together!
 Chef Ann Cooper and Chef Beth Collins lead key district leadership and food service team members through a strategy session to review the actions needed to achieve the desired changes based on the result of the on-site assessment.